 The origins of the Cerne Abbas Burial Ground go back to Abbey times and there is evidence from post-Dissolution records that the Abbey granted land during their tenure for parish burials within the present burial ground.
 Following the Dissolution, it came under the freehold of the incumbent of St Mary’s Church.
 The attractive 1768 map of the village shows that by this date the ‘Church Yard’ roughly resembled a rectangular shape, with St Augustine’s Well on the southern boundary.

-The Burial Ground may be found at the north end of Abbey St and was extended further to the south in 1885, to east of St Augustine’s Well.
+The Burial Ground shown at left, may be found at the north end of Abbey St and was extended further to the south in 1885, to east of St Augustine’s Well.

 Until 1837, when Civil Registration was introduced, parish churches were responsible for recording burials.
 For St Mary’s Church the burial registers survive from 1653 to 1862.